 Volker was very active in preserving the Napa Valley and its agricultural heritage.
 He served as president of the Napa County Farm Bureau as well as of the Napa Valley Grape Growers.
 Today Volker and Liesel’s son Alexander and his wife Catherine manage and oversee the vineyards as well as the day to day operations of running the business.
 Alexander grew up on the property and Catherine was born and raised in the city of Napa.

-Their primary focus is on Cabernet Sauvignon with additional Bordeaux varietals planted on the property, including several white varietals as well as some Syrah.
+Their primary focus is on Cabernet Sauvignon with additional Bordeaux varieties planted on the property, including several white varieties as well as some Syrah.
 All fruit used in their wines come from the property.
 The Eisele’s made home wine for a number of years; growers in the valley who manage premium grapes often will transition from wine making as a hobby to a commercial venture.
 Over the years they have sold grapes to a number of premium producers including Stag’s Leap Wine Cellars, Beaulieu Vineyard and Pahlmeyer.
 Volker Eisele’s first commercial vintage was in 1991; production has grown since then – now around 4,000 cases annually.

 All wine is made at the well-known Napa Wine Company located in Oakville.
 The Eiseles were actually one of the first clients there.
 Tastings are held The Tasting Room at Napa Wine Company – but in 2019 the owners of Napa Wine Co changed the format of their tasting room.
 Their clients are no longer represented and the tasting room is now exclusively for their own Ghostblock wines.